-Starting and growing a business requires capital.
+Starting and growing a business requires working capital.
 There are many ways that you can invest in your business.
 Let’s take a look at one of them: a business line of credit.

 What is a business line of credit?

 A business line of credit is flexible, revolving capital that gives you access to cash.
-The way it works is that a bank or online lender may approve your business for a certain dollar amount, or limit.
+The way it works is that a bank or online lender may approve your established business for a certain dollar amount, or limit.
 Then when you withdraw funds, you subtract that number from the total credit limit to determine your remaining available credit.
 And once you withdraw funds, interest starts to accrue.

 For example, if you have $10,000 in credit and spend $2,000, you have $8,000 in available credit.
 A business line of credit is revolving credit, so when you pay back that $2,000, you once again have access to $10,000.